interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 In the Interledger protocol, crypto-conditions and fulfillments provide irrepudiable proof that a transfer occurred in one ledger, as messages that can be easily shared with other ledgers.
 This allows ledgers escrow funds or hold a transfer conditionally, then execute the transfer automatically when the ledger sees the fulfillment of the stated condition.

+Crypto-conditions may also be useful in other contexts where a system needs to make a decision based on predefined criteria, such as smart contracts.

 ## Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][].